 1. Evaluate and Delegate.
 Some to-do’s, both personal and professional, may not belong on your list at all.
 If you find you’ve moved the same item from day-to-day and list-to-list, that’s an example of something to evaluate and delegate.
 To-dos should be serving your bigger goals, not just sucking up your time.

 2. Break It Down.
 "Find a speaker for fall retreat” is not a good to-do because it’s too broad and general.
 “Identify 5 candidates and review their websites and social media channels” is a better, more concrete task.
-By breaking to-do’s down into their smallest, most actionable parts you’ll be able to create more meaningful to-do lists which consistently move you toward your larger goals.
+By breaking to-do’s down into their smallest, most actionable parts, you’ll be able to create more meaningful to-do lists that consistently move you toward your larger goals.

 3. Batch Related Tasks.
 Many of our to-dos can be categorized so look for repeated themes and batch those tasks together.
 As an example, if you have multiple phone calls to make, a few errands to run, and a handful of reports to review, then treat each of those as categories and perform related tasks in a single time block.